Does this test have other names?

 What might affect my test results?

-Some medications that alter blood clotting will affect your test results, including heparin and warfarin.
+Some medicines that alter blood clotting will affect your test results, including heparin and warfarin.

 How do I get ready for this test?

-Tell your doctor if you're taking any medications, especially those that affect your blood's ability to clot.
-Tell your doctor about any vitamins, herbs, or supplements you are taking, too.
-Also discuss any medical conditions you have and any history of unusual bleeding.
+Tell your healthcare provider if you're taking any medicines, especially those that affect your blood's ability to clot.
+Also tell your provider about any over-the-counter medicines, vitamins, herbs, or supplements you are taking, too.
+Also discuss any health conditions you have and any history of unusual bleeding.